 About a 20-minute drive from Piopolis is the Mont-Megantic National Park.
 This beautiful spot not only boasts sprawling nature set across two mountain peaks, but it is also a dark sky preserve that houses two separate observatories and the Mont Megantic Astro-Lab.
 The Mont Megantic Astro Lab has got to be one of the coolest things to do in Piopolis.
 Aside from actually watching the night sky at Hebergement aux Cinq Sens.

 The Mont Megantic Astro-Lab features an incredible collection of solar displays as well as fascinating films in both English and French.
 But the real star of the Astro-Lab is the Virtual reality experience.
 This in-depth walk through the stars is only offered in French, but it’s worth doing even if you don’t speak the language.

-You can also get first-hand experience at the Mont Megantic observatory.
+You can also get the first-hand experience at the Mont Megantic observatory.
 There are regular tours offered at the park to see hands-on the massive telescopes used to scope the heavens.
 It was pretty cool to see, especially after our recent visit to the Haleakala National Park observatories in Maui, Hawaii where we weren’t actually allowed into the observatory buildings.

 Soak Up The Sun At Baie Des Sables

 Just a short drive up HWY 263 is Baie Des Sables.
 Yes, there is a small stretch of beach in Piopolis to relax on.
 If you’re paying for access to the private piece of sand, it’s worth making the drive past Marston to Baie Des Sables.
 The beach here is soft and sandy with a soft slope that is perfect for wading.
 There is a restaurant, picnic area, and changing spots here too.
 So you can spend the whole day soaking up the sun if you would like.